garagehive/garagehive.github.io/docs/reviewpage-garagehive-customer-notifications.md

 Check out [this article](garagehive-customising-vehicle-reminder-dates.html) to learn more about setting up and using **Vehicle Date Reminders**.

 ### Booking reminder notification
-**Booking Reminder** notifications are used in the system to send reminders to customers about their previously made booking.
-This helps to confirm that the customer is still planning to come, and if there are any changes, they can be communicated in advance.
+**Booking Reminder** notifications are used in the system to send reminders to customers the day before their previously made booking.
+This helps customers remember their booking and show up on time; if there are any changes, they communicate in advance.
 Here is an example of a **Booking Reminder** notification setup.

    ![](media/garagehive-customer-notifications3review.png)